MatBitt/solucao-syngenta/README.md

-A Repository containing the solution to Syngenta's selective process
+A repo containing the solution to Syngenta's selective process
 ===

 To install the required modules: